voronokKita/kaban-chan/README.md

 One telegram bot to learn them all. https://t.me/KabanChan_bot

-If you want to run a copy, you need to get a bot API from BotFather. <br>
+If you want to run a copy, you need to get a bot API from BotFather and install cURL. <br>
-Need to install cURL.
-Possibly to open 5000 port and allow network connections. <br>
 Work on Windows do not guaranteed.

 0. pipenv install